11 Reasons Why “Nobody Wants to Work Anymore” and They Have a Valid Point

 Business owners complain they must work long hours to cover the gaps and wonder why they can’t find people to work for them.

-“No one wants to work anymore,” they cry, as they offer minimum wage for part-time work and a constantly changing schedule.
+“No one wants to work anymore,” they cry, while offering minimum wage for part-time work with an erratic schedule.

 The Truth Behind “Nobody Wants To Work Anymore”

 The United States Department of Labor tells a very different story.
-A 2023 report by the Bureau of Labor Statistics (BLS) shows the workforce participation rate is at its highest since 2007.
+The 2026 labor force statistics from the Bureau of Labor Statistics (BLS) show the workforce participation rate is at 61.8%, only slightly down from its 2023 high

 infographic highlighting the top reasons why nobody wants to work anymore.